ComplianceAsCode/content/example/README.md

 Follow these steps to create a new product in the project:

 1. Create a new folder in the root directory which will hold the files related to your new product.
 To illustrate the process we will use the name `custom6` which basically means that the product is called `custom` and the major version is `6`.
+For more details in the naming conventions and directory structure, check the `Product/Structure Layout` section in the [Developer Guide](../docs/manual/developer_guide.adoc).
+You can use the following commands to create the basic directory structure, `content` is the root directory of the project:
 <pre>
 cd content
+export NEW_PRODUCT="custom6"
-mkdir custom6
+mkdir $NEW_PRODUCT \
+        $NEW_PRODUCT/cpe \
+        $NEW_PRODUCT/overlays \
+        $NEW_PRODUCT/profiles \
+        $NEW_PRODUCT/templates \
+        $NEW_PRODUCT/templates/csv \
+        $NEW_PRODUCT/transforms
 </pre>
 2. Add the product to [CMakeLists.txt](../CMakeLists.txt) by adding the following lines:
 <pre>